Doppelgangland: Reception

 When the episode was originally broadcast in the United States on February 23, 1999, it received a Nielsen rating of 4.1.
 It was the second most watched program of the week on The WB Television Network.

-Noel Murray from The A.V.
-Club commented that the episode "is terrific on myriad levels, from the dialogue to the plot twists to the multiple spot-on character moments.
-But mostly it's a top-drawer episode for the way it binds the Buffyverse together, by demonstrating how adept the writing staff is at remembering everything they've done on the show before, and re-using the elements that still have plenty of juice in them."

 "Doppelgangland" primarily focuses on the character Willow.
 Series creator Joss Whedon has placed it fifth in his list of favorite episodes from the show, stating "one Willow is certainly not enough."
 Malinda Lo from AfterEllen.com included the episode in her top ten as well.
 Alyson Hannigan, who portrays the character Willow, also considers the episode to be one of her favorites in the series.

+Billie Doux, giving the episode 4 out of 4 stakes, writes, "Evil double plots are done to death, but they can be marvelous when they're done well.
+And this one was done exceptionally well.
+It was very clever and very funny, with one liners coming thick and fast and everyone wonderfully in character.
+Alyson Hannigan again did a superb job as Willow, vamp Willow, and Willow playing vamp Willow."

 According to TV.com, the episode holds an average score of 9.5/10, based on 658 compiled ratings.
+Vox, rating it at #13 in a list of all 144 episodes, writes, "Watching Willow wrestle with an alternate-reality version of herself is even better when you know what’s to come in later seasons ("Hands!
+Hands!"), and it would be an understatement to say that Alyson Hannigan shines in both roles.
+We also get our first look at Anya since she lost her powers — impatient and frustrated and unable to even order a beer — which is endearing even though she nearly sabotages the gang’s plan to save the day."

+Noel Murray from The A.V.
+Club commented that the episode "is terrific on myriad levels, from the dialogue to the plot twists to the multiple spot-on character moments.
+But mostly it's a top-drawer episode for the way it binds the Buffyverse together, by demonstrating how adept the writing staff is at remembering everything they've done on the show before, and re-using the elements that still have plenty of juice in them."